zMarch/Orc/README.md

 - getjail does a check to see if we're in a chroot, and then does some very basic checks for hypervisors/virtualisation.
 If there are any better checks, let me know.

+- getsuspect pulls down my suspect script and runs it, looking for malware or signs of compromise

 - getsec checks for the presence of SELinux, AppArmor, and GrSec.
 I thought about adding stuff for rkhunter/chkrootkit, but in my experience they're not much of a threat unless you're using rootkits from 2003.

 - getuser gets all users with a shell

+- getspec prints some basic hardware information

 - getpty pops a pty using script.
 This pty should have Orc already loaded.